-The District's proportionate share of the total Other Post-Employment Benefits Obligations was \$4,711,644.
-The OPEB Obligation was measured as of June 30, 2022, and the total OPEB Obligation used to calculate the OPEB Obligation was determined by an actuarial valuation as of July 1, 2021, which was rolled forward to June 30, 2022.
+The District's proportionate share of the total OPEB Obligations was \$5,922,181.
+The OPEB Obligation was measured as of June 30, 2023, and the total OPEB Obligation used to calculate the OPEB Obligation was determined by an actuarial valuation as of July 1, 2022, which was rolled forward to June 30, 2023.
 The State's proportionate share of the OPEB Obligation associated with the District was based on projection of the State's long-term contributions to the OPEB plan associated with the District relative to the projected contributions by the State associated with all participating entities, actuarially determined.
-At June 30, 2022, the State proportionate share of the OPEB Obligation attributable to the District was 0.029175%.

-For the fiscal year ended June 30, 2022, the State of New Jersey recognized an OPEB (benefit) expense in the amount of \$862,786 for the State's proportionate share of the OPEB (benefit) expense attributable to the District.
-This OPEB (benefit) expense was based on the OPEB plans June 30, 2022 measurement date.
+At June 30, 2022, the State proportionate share of the OPEB Obligation attributable to the District was 0.039464%, which was an increase of 0.010289% from its proportion measured as of June 30, 2022.
+For the fiscal year ended June 30, 2023, the State of New Jersey recognized an OPEB (benefit) expense in the amount of \$910,256 for the State's proportionate share of the OPEB (benefit) expense attributable to the District.
+This OPEB (benefit) expense was based on the OPEB plans June 30, 2023, measurement date.